xyz32/boneIO/README.md

 The library is licensed under the MIT license.

 ## Install
-NOTE: This librari is not yet part of the default nimble repository, therefore a manual instalation is needed:
+The library is part of the nimble repository.
+Use it as you would use any other library.

-Cd into the root of the project and run:
+If you want to install it yourself: cd into the root of the project and run:
 ```
 nimble install
 ```